 To do this we are like top quality chefs, we only use the best ingredients.
 Many of the capacitors we use are specially made for us, using the most stable materials available today.

-In many of our systems we match the capacitors to >0.02%, this gives us very consistent electronic filters, which are close to their theoretical performance.
+In many of our systems we match the capacitors to less than 0.02%, this gives us very consistent electronic filters, which are close to their theoretical performance.
 To the end user this means very consistent performance across a wide number of channels.

 We often receive units which are >15 years old back for calibration, and they still meet the same specification that they were initially tested to when new.
 Are you still using a 15 year old PC?

-The same applies to all componets, we use the best we can find.
+The same applies to all components, we use the best we can find.